Tommy Morrison: Legal issues

-In December 1993, Morrison was charged with assault and public intoxication when he allegedly punched a University of Iowa student.
+In December 1993, Morrison was charged with assault and public intoxication when he allegedly punched a University of Iowa student in the back of the head while at Country Kitchen restaurant.
 Morrison said that the student had been staring at him.
 Morrison pleaded guilty and paid a $310 fine, but said he was innocent.
 In October 1996, Morrison pleaded guilty to transporting a loaded firearm in Jay, Oklahoma; he received a 6-month suspended sentence and a $100 fine.
 In 1997, an Oklahoma jury convicted him of DUI in an accident that left three people injured; the court ordered Morrison to spend time in treatment.

 In September 1999, an Oklahoma court gave a two-year suspended sentence for a DUI elevated to felony level by his previous DUI conviction.
 On September 16, 1999, the police stopped Morrison for driving erratically and found drugs and weapons in his car, which resulted in various drugs and firearms charges.
 While awaiting trial on the September 16 charges, Morrison was again arrested on charges of intoxication and weapon possession while a felon in November 1999.
 On January 14, 2000, Morrison was sentenced to two years in prison on the September 16 charges.
 On April 3, 2002, he was sentenced to another year in prison after violating parole in Tulsa, Oklahoma, but was given credit for time previously served.

 Death

-In August 2013, Morrison's mother, Diana, said that Tommy had "full-blown AIDS" and was "in his final days."
+In August 2013, Morrison's mother, who is not a physician, Diana, said that Tommy had "full-blown AIDS" and was "in his final days." yet produced no diagnosis to confirm that.
 She also stated that Morrison had been bedridden for over a year.
 Morrison's wife, Trisha, allegedly did not believe Morrison had AIDS.